45 candidates in primary, 1 disqualified

-The Guam Election Commission on Friday ratified 45 candidates for the 2022 primary election, while one other candidacy filer was disqualified for falling short by 31 valid petition signatures.
+The Guam Election Commission on Friday ratified 45 candidates for the 2022 primary election, while one person who filed candidacy was disqualified because he fell short by 31 valid petition signatures.

-Senatorial candidates are required to submit a minimum of 250 valid signatures on their petition.
+Senatorial candidates are required to submit a minimum of 250 valid signatures on their petitions.
 Edquilane is one of six last-day filers who turned documents in to the commission Tuesday.

-GEC Chairperson Alice Taijeron and five other commissioners ratified three gubernatorial tickets, three candidates for delegate, two for attorney general and 37 for senator.
+GEC Chair Alice Taijeron and five other commissioners ratified three gubernatorial tickets, three candidates for delegate, two for attorney general and 37 for senator.

 Of the senatorial candidates, 21 are Democrats and 16 are Republicans.

 Early voting for the primary starts July 28.
-The primary election is on Aug.
-28.
+The primary election is set for Aug.
+27.

 The ratification of candidates was followed by the drawing for ballot placement.